VIBTOBIlab/MethylSeq/README.md

   - Alexander Peltzer ([@apeltzer](https://github.com/apeltzer/))
   - Patrick Hüther ([@phue](https://github.com/phue/))

-## Contributions and Support

-If you would like to contribute to this pipeline, please see the [contributing guidelines](.github/CONTRIBUTING.md).

-For further information or help, don't hesitate to get in touch on the [Slack `#methylseq` channel](https://nfcore.slack.com/channels/methylseq) (you can join with [this invite](https://nf-co.re/join/slack)).

 ## Citations

-If you use nf-core/methylseq for your analysis, please cite it using the following doi: [10.5281/zenodo.1343417](https://doi.org/10.5281/zenodo.1343417)

 An extensive list of references for the tools used by the pipeline can be found in the [`CITATIONS.md`](CITATIONS.md) file.

 You can cite the `nf-core` publication as follows: